Table Of Contents

-Do you dread going to your morning tier startup meeting?
-Does it seem all too often they are highly reactive, and operations and maintenance can’t seem to get along?
-The topics always seem to be focused around yesterday’s "fires," leaving you with little to no bandwidth for proactive maintenance.
+Do you dread going to your morning tier stand-up meeting?
+Does it seem like the participants are often highly reactive, and operations and maintenance can’t seem to get along?
+The topics always seem to be focused on yesterday’s "fires," leaving you with little to no bandwidth for proactive maintenance.

 Why Proactive Maintenance Matters